Skip to content

 “That’s what we’re shooting for,” said Aaron Nola, who struck out seven while allowing two runs over six innings.
 “We enjoy tonight, celebrate tonight, but come back tomorrow and keep winning.”

 The Phillies have plenty of margin for error.
 At 93-64, they are 3½ games ahead of the Brewers for the all-important second postseason seed.
-With five games to play they need only two Milwaukee losses, or two wins of their own, or one of each.
+With five games to play, they need only two Milwaukee losses, or two wins of their own, or one of each.
 It would take a disastrous confluence of circumstances for things to break wrong.

 Yet every day is a new one, especially this time of year.
 There is considerable benefit in finishing things fast.
 A hangover loss on Tuesday, an honest one on Wednesday, an off day on Thursday.
 Suddenly, it is Friday, and Zack Wheeler is preparing to pitch another game that matters.
-Take care of business before then, and Wheeler and Aaron Nola can spend their weekend preparing for Games 1 and 2 of the NLDS.
+Take care of business before then, and Wheeler and Nola can spend their weekend preparing for Games 1 and 2 of the NLDS.

 “It would mean we could shorten them up a little bit and make sure they come out of the regular season healthy,” Phillies manager Rob Thomson said before Monday’s win over the Cubs.
 “That would be big.
 I’d really like to do that.”

-The Phillies still have a chance at the top overall seed with the Dodgers currently holding a one-game lead.
+The Phillies still have a chance at the top overall seed with the Dodgers currently holding a half-game lead.
 But the competitive advantage of the No. 1 over the No. 2 seed pales in comparison to that of No. 2 over No. 3.

 “I think everyone understands the progression of the goals,” Thomson said.
 “The next one is to win the division.
 We can’t get the bye unless we win the division. … The two biggest things for me are winning the division and getting the bye.
-And then if we get homefield throughout, that’s a bonus.
+And then if we get home field throughout, that’s a bonus.
 But I won’t put players in danger to get that.”

 » READ MORE: The NL East champion Phillies have a new post-win mix, thanks to three brothers from Northeast Philly